Cascades frog: Diet

 Larvae are thought to be primarily benthic feeders, but specific preferences are not well known.
 The diets of the adult Cascades frogs are poorly known, as well, but they are thought to consume a variety of invertebrate prey and will occasionally consume other frogs and tadpoles.

 Population

 Females have a higher mortality rate than the males, but both are believed to live over five years, sometime reaching up to seven.

 Recently, a decline in the Cascade frog species has occurred, but the declines are not too serious, and usually only occur in the southern part of this frog's range.
-Causes are not fully known, but introduced predators such as trout and bullfrogs, UV-B radiation, diseases, and loss of open meadow habitat due to fire suppression have been suggested.
+Causes are not fully known, but introduced predators such as trout and bullfrogs, UV-B radiation, diseases such as chytrid fungal exposure, and loss of open meadow habitat due to fire suppression and drought-related loss of meadow wetlands.
 Fertilizers such as urea may also pose a threat to the Cascades frogs, because the juveniles were not capable of sensing and avoiding toxic levels in laboratory studies.
+Recommendations to prevent this decline include removing non-native fish from their environments, deepening their breeding pools, or translocation to increase genetic diversity.